-Identifying Contributions from PACs
+Identifying Contributions from Other PACs

-KRS 121.180(3)(a)(1)
+KRS 121.180(6)(a)

-Keep detailed and exact accounts of contributions of any amount made to the committee by a PAC.
+Keep detailed and exact accounts of contributions of any amount made to the PAC by a PAC.
 Your records should disclose the name of the PAC, its address, date of the contribution, amount contributed, and a description of the major business, social, or political interest represented by the PAC.
+You may refer to the Registry's list of registered PACs to obtain detailed information about a PAC.
+(See our website at www.kref.ky.gov for the most recent list.)